MatthewDavidMiller/scripts/README.md

 [openwrt_configure.sh](linux_scripts/openwrt_configure.sh) - Bash script to automate the configuration of my router.

+[openwrt_scripts.sh](linux_scripts/openwrt_scripts.sh) - A lot of smaller scripts configured as functions for use on OpenWrt.

 [pihole_server_configure.sh](linux_scripts/pihole_server_configure.sh) - Bash script to automate the configuration of my pihole server.

 [proxmox_configure.sh](linux_scripts/proxmox_configure.sh) - Bash script to automate the configuration of my proxmox setup.